 The Sisa Hartaku literally means ‘My Remaining Treasure’ museum.
 This is a house that is now a museum of memories.
 We drove to this museum passing by many villages that are abandoned down through roads that have lava rocks scattered on them.

 We walked into the house that looks forlorn, only to find the skeletons of animals and fossils.
 We start walking inside the house and I get a first-hand sense of a house that has been on fire.
-The everyday items like toothbrushes, iron boxes, children’s bicycles all tell the tale of the trauma they went through when the mountain was emitting fire.
+The everyday items like toothbrushes, iron boxes, and children’s bicycles all tell the tale of the trauma they went through when the mountain was emitting fire.
 Everything is where it should be but what remains of them is what has stood the test of fire – literally.
 Photographs recreate some old memories.

 To me, this is a place frozen in time – 5th Nov 2010, 5:15 PM.
 If you wonder how do we know the exact time – it is because the clock on the wall froze in that moment of intense heat.

 We all left the place in a very somber mood.
-It was a sad feeling but also the one that tells you the power of nature that can uproot you in a matter of minutes.
+It was a sad feeling but also one that tells you the power of nature that can uproot you in a matter of minutes.

 Read More – Kotagede Heritage Walk